(Photo Credits: @MTLfirehousefitness IG)

 “Attitude comes first.
 We must accept the fact that our fitness is a requirement of the profession.” – Chief Dan Kerrigan

 “The future firefighter must have the mindset and attitude that physical fitness is a requirement of their job.
-It doesn’t matter if you are a volunteer, paid on-call or career firefighter, you must believe 100% that physical fitness is a fundamental aspect of your job.” – Lieutenant Jim Moss
+It doesn’t matter if you are a volunteer, paid on-call or career firefighter, you must believe 100% that physical fitness is a fundamental aspect of your job.” – Captain Jim Moss

 “Physical training in general should focus on "The Big 8" - Core strength, cardiovascular capacity, flexibility, pushing, pulling, lifting, carrying, and dragging.” – Firefighter Functional Fitness

 “Being prepared for the rigors of the job, we face so much within this job as firefighters and physical fitness is something that we can actually control.
 There are several other factors we can't control, so many other things that we face on the job, however physical fitness is one we can control.” – Chief Dan Kerrigan

 *Make sure you are cleared by your physician prior to starting an exercise program in preparation for any firefighter ability test.